-While it’s certain that short-term volatility exchange traded products (ETPs) like VXX, TVIX, and UVXY are doomed to march towards zero, their decay rates are not consistent.
+While it’s certain that short-term volatility exchange-traded products (ETPs) like VXX, UVIX, and UVXY are doomed to march toward zero, their decay rates are not consistent.
 Things like bear markets and big corrections can cause big upward swings.
 On the downside, the term structure of VIX futures and the volatility of volatility can significantly impact decay rates in monthly and yearly time frames.

 None of these ETPs existed before 2009 (the first one, VXX started in January 2009), so I used my simulations based on historical VIX futures data to generate the pre-inception data.

 The yearly percentage chart below uses a monthly moving average for all the price points and then uses the result for each date and the price a year prior to compute the simple percentage increase or decrease.

 Despite eye-watering decay rates, these funds are increasing in popularity.
 I’m not sure why (except for the possibility of shorting them).